nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes/nuxeo-server-release-notes-2021-1.md

 #### Automatically Send Notifications to the Users Who Participate in a Conversation {{> tag 'dev'}} {{> tag 'user'}}
 (also available in 10.10)

-Automatic notifications are sent to users who participate on Comment conversation.
+Automatic notifications are sent to users who participate in Comment conversation.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-28254](https://jira.nuxeo.com/browse/NXP-28254)